-As the Queens Travel Expert for About.com, Joe DiStefano keeps his finger on the pulse of what’s happening in New York City’s most dynamic, delicious, and diverse borough.
+As a Queens travel expert, Joe DiStefano keeps his finger on the pulse of what’s happening in New York City’s most dynamic, delicious, and diverse borough.
 With more than 100 languages spoken Queens, N.Y., is truly the world’s borough.
 It’s also one of the most exciting places to experience other cultures from Argentine and Greek to Italian and Nepalese—whether by eating at one of the hundreds of amazing ethnic restaurants, attending a festival, or visiting a house of worship—Queens has it all.
 The borough is also home to the U.S. Open and the New York Mets and is steeped in history ranging from Flushing's Quaker Meeting House built in 1694 to the towering steel globe that is the Unisphere constructed for the 1964 World’s Fair.

 Joe has been covering all manner food in New York City for more than 10 years, but Queens is his culinary obsession so much so that he offers several culinary walking tours of the borough through Chopsticks+Marrow.
 Join him as he helps you to explore all about Queens, the crown jewel of New York City.